DLibatique/LATN102-S20/notes/1-nouns-adjs.md

 Sometimes, Latin uses pronouns to stand in for nouns.
 The most common Latin pronoun is *is, ea, id* ("he", "she", "it").
 The dictionary entry for *is, ea, id* represents the nominative singular forms for all three genders (once again, masculine, feminine, and neuter from left to right).

+The declension chart for *is*, *ea*, *id* can be found [here](../charts/1-nouns#pronouns).

 The noun to which a pronoun refers is called the pronoun's **antecedent**.
-The pronoun used in place of the noun must have the same gender and number as the antecedent.
+The pronoun used in place of the noun must have the same **gender** and **number** as the antecedent.
 For instance, you would use *ea* to substitute for *mater* and *is* to substitute for *pater*.
 This also applies for nouns that are not typically biologically gendered.
 For the Latin word for table (*mensa*), you would use *ea* as the pronoun because the noun is feminine.

-The declension for the pronoun is tricky, so be sure to consult the morphological tables so you are able to recognize its forms.
+The declension for the pronoun is tricky, so be sure to consult the paradigm chart linked above so you are able to recognize its forms.

 ***